perlorg/perlweb/PLACK.md

 # Upgrade notes from Apache to Plack version

+* Should use "use Moose; extends 'Combust::Control';" instead of just "use base 'Combust::Control'"

+* The Apache configuration template gets a 'plack' variable set to true when the configuration is built for plack.

 * request->cookie for "plain" cookies is deprecated; use request->(response->)cookies instead (see Plack::Response for details).